isabella232/advertising-cloud.en/help/dsp/reports/report-settings.md

 **Add Filters:** (Optional) Additional dimensions by which to filter the data, whether or not the dimensions are included as columns in the report: *Account* \*, *Advertiser*, *Campaign*, *Placement*, *Ad*, *Ad Type*, *Video*, *Video Duration*, *Country*, *Package*.

-\* *Account* is available only when your organization is configured for cross-account reporting.
+\* *Account* is available for the following report types only when your organization is configured for [cross-account reporting](#cross-account-reporting):  Custom, Site, Segment, Geo, Device, Frequency by Impression, and Conversion.
 Contact your Adobe account manager for more information about cross-account reporting.

 To apply one or more filters, do the following: